Skip to content ↓

 We want all children to experience a range of different physical activities to enable them to develop:

-In line with the delivery of ‘British Values’ we aspire to teach children how to collaborate and cooperative with other, as part of a team, understanding equity and fair play to embed life-long values.
+In line with the delivery of ‘British Values’ we aspire to teach children how to collaborate and cooperate with others, as part of a team, understanding equality and fair play to embed life-long values.

 Implementation

-Pupils at Stocksbridge Junior School participate in weekly, high-quality PE and sporting activities, which is timetabled with either specialist PE or classroom teachers all underpinned by the notion of ‘physical literacy’.
-PE is further supplemented in all year groups by regular active ‘brain breaks’ to support learning in addition to Kagan active learning structures evident during all lessons.
-All pupils from Year 3 to 6 have at least 2 hours’ worth of physical activity each week including active lunchtimes with our Sports Leaders, using our active ‘Cedarwood’ outdoor playground and access to extra-curricular PE provision.
-Children in year 4 participate in a minimum of 12 weeks of swimming lessons to enable them to swim competently over a distance of at least 25 meters.
-Pupils continue to develop their Fundamental Movement Skills such as balance, coordination, agility, running, jumping, throwing and catching and then to apply them into competitive or modified game situations during their PE lessons.
+Pupils at Stocksbridge Junior School participate in weekly, high-quality PE and sporting activities, which are timetabled with either specialist PE or classroom teachers, all underpinned by the notion of ‘physical literacy’.
+PE is further supplemented in all year groups by regular active ‘brain breaks’ to support learning, in addition to Kagan active learning structures evident during all lessons.
+All pupils from Year 3 to 6 have at least 2 hours’ worth of physical activity each week, including active lunchtimes with our Sports Leaders, using our active ‘Cedarwood’ outdoor playground and access to extracurricular PE provision.
+Children in Year 4 participate in a minimum of 12 weeks of swimming lessons to enable them to swim competently over a distance of at least 25 metres.
+Pupils continue to develop their fundamental movement skills such as balance, coordination, agility, running, jumping, throwing and catching and then to apply them to competitive or modified game situations during their PE lessons.
 Performances using movement patterns are evaluated and feedback is provided on their own and others’ work.
 Pupils communicate and collaborate with each other and develop an understanding of how to develop their physical competence.
-There are many opportunities throughout the academic year for children to participate in inter and intra school competitions, as well as festivals, where children’s successes in sports are celebrated for example, the annual community fun run and cycling workshops.
+There are many opportunities throughout the academic year for children to participate in inter and intra-school competitions, as well as festivals, where children’s successes in sports are celebrated.
+For example, the annual community fun run and cycling workshops.

 At Stocksbridge Junior School, all children are provided with high quality and challenging activities in a range of sports including:

-Using the National Curriculum as a basis, each activity progresses in complexity and knowledge as children move from Year 3 to Year 6.
-This ensures that skills are built on year by year and sequenced appropriately to maximise learning for all children.
+Using the national curriculum as a basis, each activity progresses in complexity and knowledge as children move from Year 3 to Year 6.
+This ensures that skills are developed year by year and sequenced appropriately to maximise learning for all children.

 Lessons are broken down into: